rickardbrannvall/HEIDA/legacy_examples/federated_learning/README.md

-# FHEFL
+# FHEFL - FHE enchanced federated learning

-This repository holds the tex files used for compiling an article submitted to CHASE 2023.

-It also contains the Python and Rust code used for the numerical investigations.
+This repository contains the Python and Rust code used for the numerical investigations.

 ## CKKS operations